 During the administration of Mayor TOM L. JOHNSON, Republican Otis acquired the CLEVELAND WORLD in 1904, the CLEVELAND LEADER and News & Herald in 1905, merged the latter with the World, then added the Evening Plain Dealer to the consolidated afternoon paper which he renamed the CLEVELAND NEWS.
 Within a few years, Otis disposed of both the News and Leader to DAN R. HANNA.

 In 1912, Otis reorganized Otis & Hough as Otis & Co. and became president of both Wm.
 Edwards & Co. and Otis Terminal Warehouse Co.
 During WORLD WAR I, he served with the War Industries Board.
 He sold his brokerage business in 1931 and largely retired.
 Otis helped organize the TAVERN, CLEVELAND ATHLETIC, and CHAGRIN VALLEY HUNT clubs, was president of the Cleveland Chamber of Commerce, and was cochairman of the Cleveland Sesquicentennial Commission.
 In 1894 Otis married Lucia Edwards.
 He was survived by his daughter, Lucia Otis Hanna, and son, Wm.
 E. Otis.

-Chas.
-A. Otis Papers, WRHS.
+Finding aid for the Charles A. Otis Papers, WRHS.

 Otis, Charles.
 Here I Am: A Rambling Account of the Exciting Times of Yesteryear (1951).